IMG_6841.jpeg

 Outlets

-Alaska uses the standard US plug.
+Alaska uses the standard U.S. plug.

 Safety

 Alaska is a very safe place to visit in towns, but the wilderness is where you’ll need to be extra careful.
 Bears and other wildlife will be your biggest concern.
 Trails and areas that have abundant wildlife may be better visited with a local guide if you’re not used to hiking and camping in the wilderness.
 Be prepared for weather changes, watch for wildlife, and share travel plans before exploring.
-Caution and nature respect are key for a safe Alaska experience.
+Caution and respect for nature are key for a safe Alaska experience.

 Transportation